Abraham Hyacinthe Anquetil-Duperron: First travels

 As Etienne assured Abraham that the Zoroastrian priests of Surat would teach him their sacred texts as well as the languages in which they were written, he resolved to accompany his brother.
 Wanting to explore the country, however, he disembarked from his brother's ship at Mahé and travelled overland the rest of the way on foot and on horseback.
 He arrived in Surat on 1 March 1758, at a time when the Indian Zoroastrians (Parsis) were embroiled in a bitter dispute over the intercalation of the Zoroastrian calendar, which is now called the "Kabiseh controversy".
 Each side cultivated ties with competing European traders.
 The one faction (the shahenshahis, led by a certain Muncherji Seth) had ties to the Dutch East India Company.
 The other (the kadmis, led by a certain Darab Kumana) maintained ties to the British East India Company and to Armenian merchants.
 In the travelogue, Darab's co-operation with Anquetil-Duperron is attributed to a need for assurance of French protection.
 It seems that Darab (and another priest, a certain Kaus) attempted to provide Anquetil-Duperron with an education similar to that given to priests.
 His essay Exposition du système théologique aligns itself with the texts and provides only glimpses of what the Parsis actually believed at the time.
 Anquetil-Duperron complains of the priests' interest with law and ritual rather than philosophy or theology.
 Anquetil-Duperron grew impatient with the methodical methods of the priests and with his inability to obtain manuscripts.
 According to his travelogue, the priests also had no desire to teach him Avestan and no expectations that he would master it well enough to translate their texts.
-Also according to Anquetil-Duperron, the priests were committing a great sacrilege in acquainting him with the texts and lessons were conducted in Farsi so that the priest's Zoroastrian servant would not be aware of what was transpiring.
+Also according to Anquetil-Duperron, the priests were committing a great sacrilege in acquainting him with the texts and lessons were conducted in Persian so that the priest's Zoroastrian servant would not be aware of what was transpiring.
 Kaus's anxiety increased when Anquetil-Duperron demanded proper interpretation and not just translation.
 Via Persian, the two priests taught him what they knew of Avestan (which was not much) and of Zoroastrian theology (which was even less).
 In June 1759, 16 months after his arrival in Surat, he sent news to Paris that he had completed (in three months) a translation of the "Vendidad".
 The same June, the priest Darab arranged for Anquetil-Duperron to attend – in disguise but armed with a sword and pistol — a ceremony in a fire temple "in exchange for a small present and the hope of promenading the city in my palanquin".apud Anquetil-Duperron also suggests that Darab attempted to convert him, but that he "courageously refused to waver".apud Two centuries later, J. J. Modi would explain Anquetil-Duperron's invitation into a temple as only possible if the sacred fire had been temporarily removed because the temple was being renovated.cf.
 On the other hand, Anquetil-Duperron states that he was given a sudra and kusti and he may have been formally invested with them, which would have made him a Zoroastrian in the priest's view, and thus would have been acceptable in a functioning temple.